 - Security.
 Find auction software that is committed to security.
 Your guests need to be comfortable sharing their financial information on your silent auction software’s app, and a security breach will hurt your supporters’ trust in your nonprofit.
 Look for software that is PCI-compliant, and ask questions to providers about user password protection, incident response plans, and credit card information storage.

 - Reporting.
 The right auction software will give your nonprofit the ability to review the results of your event in a comprehensive report to better plan for your next silent auction.
 Make sure you can pull detailed reports showing top bidders, item performance, and overall revenue performance.

-For physical venues, event setup usually means setting up the physical space.
+For in-person events, setup usually means setting up the physical space.
 Survey the venue ahead of time to ensure you will have enough space for your silent auction and its accompanying foot traffic.
-Here are a few rules of thumb to keep in mind for your event layout:
+Virtual or hybrid events also require setup, but not in the same way as in-person events.
+Here are a few rules of thumb to keep in mind for your event layout and setup: